Nash-254/ACEs-and-Parenting/README.md

 ## Data Source
 The data used in this project is drawn from **peer-reviewed journals** mainly from [BioMedCentral.com](https://capmh.biomedcentral.com/) and [ScienceDirect.com](https://www.sciencedirect.com/) which are open access to the public.

-The data in this study was obtained from mothers in Chengdu, China and parents of students in Chiang Mai, Thailand.
+The data in the studies was obtained from mothers in Chengdu, China and parents of students in Chiang Mai, Thailand.

 See references section for citation details.